MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/cli/dsc.md

 |    `4`    | The command failed because input for the command wasn't valid YAML or JSON.                             |
 |    `5`    | The command failed because a resource definition or instance value was invalid against its JSON schema. |
 |    `6`    | The command was cancelled by a <kbd>Ctrl</kbd>+<kbd>C</kbd> interruption.                               |

+## Notes

+DSC expects input strings to use UTF-8 encoding.
+When you pass input from stdin or the path to a file, ensure that the input is encoded as UTF-8.

 [01]: completer/command.md
 [02]: config/command.md